worldnetworksr/worldnetworksr.github.io/_posts/2022-10-16-How to Install and Configure Apache Web Server on Debian.md

 After starting Apache you now can view that the configurations are working by either editing your /etc/host file on your computer or by editing your domain's DNS.
 ![](/assets/images/debian-apache/12.0.png)

-Step 4: Test if Apache is serving your domain name
+Step 4: Test if Apache is serving your domain name.
-Now open the browser and navigate to :
+Now open the browser and navigate to:

 http://example.com

 Replace example.com with your own domain name.

 The following index page shows now you are able to access all your websites.